Governing Policies for Participating in Off-Campus Programs

 3. Award amounts for each individual student will vary based on the overall number of students applying for study abroad, the particular program attended, and the amount of aid that the student is eligible for.
 In addition, the following factors will affect award amounts: prior participation in semester abroad programs or intercultural experiences, financial need, year of study at John Brown University, and overall GPA.

 2. Students attending JBU under a tuition exchange program from another college cannot carry that exchange to an off-campus program.
-Students receiving JBU tuition remission may apply up to 50% of their tuition remission to an off-campus program.
+Students receiving JBU tuition scholarship may apply up to 50% of their tuition scholarship to an off-campus program.

 3. Students receiving JBU aid while attending off-campus programs must return to JBU for further study, or must graduate from JBU at the conclusion of the program.
 If this is not done, the student must repay the amount received from JBU as financial aid for the program.

 5. All summer study abroad tuition and fees must be paid in full by May 5; fall study abroad tuition and fees must be paid in full by August 5; and spring study abroad and fees must be paid in full by January 5.